apache/druid/docs/ingestion/supervisor.md

 ## Capacity planning

-Indexing tasks run on MiddleManagers and are limited by the resources available in the MiddleManager cluster.
+Indexing tasks run on Middle Managers and are limited by the resources available in the Middle Manager cluster.
 In particular, you should make sure that you have sufficient worker capacity, configured using the
 `druid.worker.capacity` property, to handle the configuration in the supervisor spec.
 Note that worker capacity is shared across all types of indexing tasks, so you should plan your worker capacity to handle your total indexing load, such as batch processing, streaming tasks, and merging tasks.
 If your workers run out of capacity, indexing tasks queue and wait for the next available worker.
 This may cause queries to return partial results but will not result in data loss, assuming the tasks run before the stream purges those sequence numbers.